VineethReddy02/mocklet/README.md

 kubectl create -f k8s-deployment.yaml
 ```

 **Note:** This project must be only used for scale test to simulate 1000's pods in a mock kubelet.

 Also, the mock kubelet is created with a ```taint```.
 The pods & deployments you create for scaled environments needs to have respective ```tolerations``` for mock kubelet taint and also add the ```nodeSelector``` property to manifest file.
 For reference please refer the examples directory yaml files.

 If you have any trouble in setting this up.
 Please create all the resources at required scale by adding ```toleration``` and ```nodeSelector``` now try restarting the mock kubelet.
 So this allows api-server to schedule all the pending resources on this kubelet.
 (This is just troubleshooting mechanism by restarting the mock kubelet.)

+Running multiple mocklet deployments will create multiple mocklets in the cluster.
+This can help scaling workloads specific to a mocklet.

 #### TODO's: